lateef-taiwo/Week3_Terraform_Three_Tier_Architecture/README.md

 Generate a public and private ssh key, by running the command below

     ssh-keygen
 Type the name of the key, in my case, "server_key".
 Leave the remaining options blank and hit enter key on your keyboard until you see the key fingerprint.
-Type `ls` to confirm that the public and private keys and generated.
+Type `ls` to confirm that the public and private keys are generated.

 ## Deployment
 * Navigate to the App directory